GeorginJobin/Home-Server-Project/build-log/entry-04-openwebui-docling-setup.md

 | Coffee Mug | Kitchen | $12 | 85 |
 | USB Cable | Accessories | $8 | 210 |

+And wallah, everything works, from my OpenWebUI and Docling being hosted on my server, to them connecting to my Ollama and LM Studio from my main pc.
+And everything working together!

 Images: